smartbch/docs/pos-scheme-draft.md

 4. Penalty on closeout: Pc
 5. Mature time: MT
 6. A validator Bob would like to support
+7. The price oracle which this pair of NFTs trust

 And then XHedge will deduct some BCH from Bob's account and lock them.
 The locked Amount is `A=(1+CR0)*Vh/P0`.
 After that Bob get a LeverNFT and a HedgeNFT, he can transfer them to other persons.
 In some scenarios, these NFT can be both burnt and the BCH locked because of them will be liquidated: